-STATE APPLICATION ACT Duty applies to the grant or transfer of a "commercial lease" where a premium is paid that exceeds the determined threshold of 25% above market rent over the term of the lease (see revenue circular DAA015.1).
+State Application ACT Duty applies to the grant or transfer of a "commercial lease" where a premium is paid that exceeds the determined threshold of 25% above market rent over the term of the lease (see revenue circular DAA015.1).
 NSW 2 Duty applies to a lease of land in NSW or an agreement for a lease of land in NSW in respect of which a premium is paid or agreed to be paid.
 A premium in respect of a lease entered into pursuant to an option, includes an amount paid or payable for the grant of the option.
-NT Duty is payable on the grant of a lease if a premium is paid in addition to, or instead of, rent.
+Non monetary consideration can also be considered as a premium.
+2 NT Duty is payable on the grant of a lease if a premium is paid in addition to, or instead of, rent.
 Duty is calculated on the amount or value of the premium.
 QLD Duty applies to the grant of a lease if a premium, fine or other consideration (including non-monetary consideration) is paid for the lease.
 The dutiable value of a lease includes the consideration or value of any movable chattels taken over by the lessee.
 SA Duty applies to consideration paid or agreed to be paid, other than rent reserved, for a lease.
 TAS Duty applies to the grant, transfer or surrender of a lease where premiums of more than \$3,000 are paid for or in connection with the lease.
-VIC Duty applies on the grant or a transfer/assignment of a lease for which any consideration (other than rent reserved) is paid or agreed to be paid either in respect of the grant or the transfer/assignment of the lease or in respect of: a right to purchase the land or a right to a transfer of the land; an option to purchase the land or an option for the transfer of the land; a right of first refusal in respect of the sale or transfer of the land; or any other lease, licence, contract, scheme or arrangement by which the lessee or transferee obtains any right or interest in the land the subject of the lease, other than the leasehold estate.
+VIC Duty applies on the grant or a transfer/assignment of a lease for which any consideration (other than rent reserved) is paid or agreed to be paid either in respect of the grant or the transfer/assignment of the lease or in respect of: a right to purchase the land or a right to a transfer of the land; an option to purchase the land or an option for the transfer of the land; a right of first refusal in respect of the sale or transfer of the land; or • any other lease, licence, contract, scheme or arrangement by which the lessee or transferee obtains any right or interest in the land the subject of the lease, other than the leasehold estate.
 The amount of duty payable is calculated by reference to the greater of the consideration and the unencumbered value of the land.
 WA Duty applies to a lease if consideration is paid, or agreed to be paid, for the grant or surrender of the lease.

 - Duty is imposed on premiums for leases at transfer rates (see Table 1).
 Lease duty on rents (not being premiums) has been abolished in all States and Territories.
-Foreign surcharges may also apply to premiums on leases of residential land (see Table 5). - 2 The changes introduced by the State Revenue and Fines Legislation Amendment (Miscellaneous) Act 2022 to the Duties Act 1997 (NSW) also impact duty on the grant of a lease in NSW (e.g. pursuant to the amendments the grant of a lease for non-monetary consideration may now is prima facie dutiable in NSW).
-Revenue NSW have released guideline on the operation of these provisions on leases (in particular, see CPN 027: Leases and change in beneficial ownership
+Foreign surcharges may also apply to premiums on leases of residential land (see Table 5). - The changes introduced by the State Revenue and Fines Legislation Amendment (Miscellaneous) Act 2022 to the Duties Act 1997 (NSW) also impact duty on the grant of a lease in NSW (eg pursuant to the amendments the grant of a lease for non-monetary consideration now is prima facie dutiable in NSW).
+Revenue NSW has released guidelines on the operation of these provisions on leases (in particular, see CPN 027: Leases and change in beneficial ownership). - The Stamp Duty Amendment Bill 2023 (NT), which passed on 22 June 2023, abolished stamp duty on various non-land interests.
+It also introduced an exemption from duty on chattel conveyances forming part of a lease transaction for nil or nominal dutiable value, which do not include a conveyance of other dutiable property.